IDAES/idaes-pse/docs_rst/core/util/model_serializer.rst

 functions how to read and write Pyomo component attributes.
 The default initialization provides an object that would load and save attributes usually needed to save a model state.
-There are several other class methods that provid canned objects for specific uses.
+There are several other class methods that provide canned objects for specific uses.
 Through initialization arguments, the behavior is highly customizable.
 Attributes can be read or written using callback functions to handle attributes that can not be directly read or written (e.g. a variable lower bound is set by calling setlb()).
 See the class documentation below.